 - Leave the jam in the pan to cool for 30 minutes

-- Pot up into clean, sterilised jars & label
+- Pot up the courgette jam into clean, sterilised jars & label